-For businesses that started prior to the storm(s) and are still open or are planning to reopen as the same business, the working capital award will be calculated based on prestorm Puerto Rico State Corporate Tax Returns and/or after storm Puerto Rico State Corporate Tax Returns.
-Depending on the time the business started, the working capital will be prorated accordingly in order to justly and calculate the disaster recovery grant and unmet need.
-For businesses that started after Hurricanes Irma and/or María, but before March 25, 2020 (launching date of the SBF Program), the most current year tax return will be used to calculate working capital.
+Corporate Tax Returns.
+Depending on the time the business started, the working capital need, will be prorated accordingly in order to justly calculate the disaster recovery grant and unmet need.
+For businesses that started after the Hurricanes, but before March 25, 2020 (launch date of the SBF Program), the most current year tax return will be used to calculate the working capital need.

-12.3 Movable Equipment and Furniture
+12.3 Equipment and Furniture

-The Business Applicant may be eligible for assistance for eligible movable equipment, machinery and/or furniture expenses.
-The amount approved for working capital and movable equipment expenses may not exceed the maximum award.
+Business Applicants may be eligible for assistance for expenses related to business equipment, machinery and/or furniture.
+The amount approved for working capital and equipment expenses may not exceed the maximum award of one hundred fifty thousand dollars (\$150,000).

-Costs associated with movable equipment include the documented repair or replacement of, machinery or equipment not dependent on construction, reconstruction, ground disturbance or structural modifications.
-In order to determine the amount for which a business is eligible for movable equipment and furniture, the Business Applicant must provide three (3) quotes for each piece of equipment requested with adequate description to determine the nature of each equipment or furniture.
+Costs associated with equipment include the documented repair or replacement of machinery or equipment not dependent on construction, reconstruction or structural expansion.
+In order to determine the amount for which a business is eligible for equipment and furniture expenses, the Business Applicant must provide three (3) quotes for each piece of equipment, machinery or furniture requested in the application.
+Additionally, the Business Applicant must include an adequate description of each item to determine the relevant nature of each requested item to the type of business owned and operated by the applicant.